hongping/hongping.github.io/_posts/2025-12-18-do-hobbyists-need-a-paid-coding-assistant.md

 ---
-title: Do Hobbyists Need a Paid Coding Assistant?
+title: Do Hobbyists Need a Paid Coding Assistant
 date: 2025-12-18
 categories:
   - views
 tags:
   - llm
-published: false
+published: true
 ---
 I’ve been using AI-assisted coding tools like Gravity, Cline, and Copilot for a while, and it keeps raising a question: as a hobbyist, do I really need them?
 There’s no denying their upside.
 They boost productivity, automate tedious work, and compressed the distance between an idea and a working prototype.
 But whether they belong in hobby projects depends entirely on intent.